load libraries

 y = "Per-rat mean reward rate",

-title = "Reward rate by experiment"
+title = "Mean reward rate by experiment (real data)"

 )